AssemblingTheFuture/zRobotics/README.md

 You can set your robot attributes and analyze its behavior.
 To achieve this, all the algorithms were developed using Homogeneous Transformation Matrices and Dual Quaternions algebra, however, **the logic used to develop them will allow you to adapt it to almost any embedded system!**

-**For serial robots** (we will include new ones in the future :wink:), some interesting functionalities are listed below:
+**For serial robots**, some interesting functionalities are listed below (we will include new robots in the future :wink:):

 - [x] [Forward Kinematics](#forward-kinematics)
   - [x] [Using Homogeneous Transformation Matrices](/lib/kinematics/HTM.py#11) (numerical and symbolic)